Previous

 Choosing to become a GP is an exciting journey that combines medical science, problem-solving, and human connection.
 This guide is for anyone curious about a career in general practice.
 Whether you're at school, university, or in foundation training, you can discover what makes this role so rewarding.

-A GP is a doctor who cares for everyone in the community.
-You'll see patients of all ages, from babies to older people, and treat a wide range of health problems.
+As a GP, you'll see patients of all ages, from babies to older people, and treat a wide range of health problems.
 For example, you might:

 This breadth of work makes the role exciting and rewarding, showcasing the diverse skills of a GP.